charmbracelet/ultraviolet/README.md

   log.Fatal(err)
 }

+// Enter the alternate screen buffer.
+This will
+// only take affect once we flush or display
+// our program on the terminal screen. t.EnterAltScreen()

+// My program
+// ...

+// Make sure we leave the alternate screen buffer
+// when we are done with our program. t.LeaveAltScreen()

 // Make sure we restore the terminal to its original state
 // before we exit.
 We don't care about errors here, but you
-// can handle them if you want. defer t.Restore() //nolint:errcheck
+// can handle them if you want.

-t.EnterAltScreen()
-// Make sure we leave the alternate screen buffer
-// when we are done with our program. defer t.LeaveAltScreen()
+_ = t.Restore() //nolint:errcheck
 ```

 Now that we have our screen set to raw mode and in the alternate screen buffer,